 About this author

-Stephanie.
-Mango leads the Security, Administrative, Judicial and Enforcement Programs unit at CGI Federal, a wholly-owned U. S. subsidiary of CGI Inc. As senior vice president, Ms. Mango leads the development and execution of the business and solutions strategy for a diverse client portfolio. ...
+Stephanie Mango leads the Security, Assistance, Justice, and hEalth (SAJE) Programs unit at CGI Federal, a wholly-owned U. S. subsidiary of CGI Inc. As senior vice president, Ms. Mango leads the development and execution of the business and solutions strategy for a diverse client ...